 Pre-event risk management costs are notoriously hard to quantify, but in these circumstance, supplier knowledge is probably the most powerful tool to guard against potentially costly or disastrous events.
 Similarly, a system would enable administrative staff to see at a glance that criminal record checks have been carried out on all the drivers at a taxi company employed to ferry special-needs children to school.
 Or it would allow an accountable public sector authority to easily report on its suppliers' carbon emissions.

 Commercial organisations face different but equally challenging rationalisation issues.
-They might, typically, have fewer suppliers but the logistics of running multiple sites, and growth often achieved by absorbing new businesses through merger and acquisition, raises the likelihood of supplier duplication on a potentially global scale - an issue that a best in class system could easily address.
+They might typically have fewer suppliers but the logistics of running multiple sites, and growth often achieved by absorbing new businesses through merger and acquisition, raises the likelihood of supplier duplication on a potentially global scale - an issue that a best-in-class system could easily address.

-Streamline supplier engagement
+Streamline supplier management

-Then there are the rewards of streamlined supplier engagement.
+Then there are the rewards of streamlined supplier management.
 Automation means that the process of identification, adoption, approval, constant and consistent record updating, supported by a system that can manage supplier information regardless of the number of interfaces with the business's core financial systems, can be managed proactively.